 4) When looking at these totals, consider that a child in school, even in the elementary grades, spends 7-8 hours at school and another 2-3 in homework: that’s 9-12 hours on schoolwork!
 Obviously, this is far too much.
 But even at its most ambitious, classical home education doesn’t require this much time.

 5) The high school totals are based on a heavily academic schedule pursued by a college-bound student.
 It is not unreasonable to expect a fifteen-year-old bound for Harvard or the University of Pennsylvania (and perhaps, ultimately, medical school or law school) to spend 7-8 hours in study.
 On the other hand, if your fifteen-year-old is spending four hours per day ice skating or practicing her gymnastics, you’re going to have to trim your academic expectations.

-With her own children (third grade, first grade, and kindergarten), Susan does a four-day week, sticking fairly close to the schedule in the book, and then goes to the library and the swimming pool on Day 5.
-She makes sure that the skill work (reading, writing, spelling, grammar, math, foreign language, piano) is ALWAYS completed.
-History and science alternate; sometimes, if it’s a beautiful day or if a crane shows up in the back yard or if cousins drop by to play, history and science may fall off the schedule entirely — for the day.
+When her own children were young (third grade, first grade, and kindergarten), Susan did a four-day week, sticking fairly close to the schedule in the book, and then went to the library and the swimming pool on Day 5.
+She made sure that the skill work (reading, writing, spelling, grammar, math, foreign language, piano) was ALWAYS completed.
+History and science alternated; sometimes, if it was a beautiful day or if a crane showed up in the back yard or if cousins dropped by to play, history and science fell off the schedule entirely — for the day.

 So don’t be intimidated by the schedules.
 Decide what subjects you want to concentrate on, and prioritize those.
 Decide which ones are less important, and give them less time.
 Or skip them altogether.